-Synoptic water levels are obtained from a network of on-site and off-site wells screened at various depths within the Upper Glacial aquifer and upper portions of the Magothy aquifer.
+Synoptic water levels are obtained from a network of on-site and off-site wells screened within the shallow to middle sections of the Upper Glacial aquifer.
 These data are used to characterize the groundwater flow-field (direction and rate) and to evaluate seasonal and artificial variations in flow patterns.
-Additional water-level data from off-site wells are obtained from the USGS.

-The synoptic water-level measurement event was conducted during November 27 - December 1, 2017 using approximately 750 on-site and off-site wells.
+Due to scheduling delays, the synoptic water-level measurement event for this report was conducted during January 28 - February 1, 2019 using approximately 160 on-site and off-site wells.
 Water levels were measured with electronic water-level indicators following the BNL Environmental Monitoring Standard Operating Procedure EM-SOP-300.
 Appendix A provides the depth-to-water measurements and the calculated groundwater elevations for these measurements.
 Monitoring results for long-term and short-term hydrographs for select wells are discussed in Section 2.2.